 Wilson’s presentation emphasized the need to improve energy efficiency and reduce pollutants and carbon dioxide emissions around the world in a time where clean, renewable energy is slowly becoming more widespread and affordable.

 Wilson expressed that there are options available to help cities or regions reduce the amount of harmful pollutants produced, while the world’s technology advances to become more capable of handling the global call for clean renewable energy.

-“The most promising developments that are already available off-the-shelf, are to completely convert from coal to natural gas for electricity generation where we can’t use solar,” Wilson said.
+“The most promising developments that are already available off-the-shelf are [for electric plants] to completely convert from coal to natural gas for electricity generation where we can’t use solar [power],” Wilson said.

 For example, energy provider Dynegy purchased 17 power plants for $3.3 billion on Feb.
 7. Of the 17 power plants purchased, the Coleto power plant in Fannin, Texas, has become a hot topic in the world of energy because of its possible future as a natural-gas-run power plant.
 If Dynegy chooses to convert Coleto’s power supply from coal to natural gas, it would become the first natural-gas-run power plant in the state of Texas.

 “On the transportation side, we don’t really have that option of getting off liquids all together without some technology advances, but we do have the option of improving the efficiency and cost of electric cars and then using clean electricity to charge them,” Wilson said.